 Steve Jobs saw an opportunity to turn a phone into a personal assistant; the rest is history.

 One can see an analogy to the situation in media today.
-As those managers who killed the smartphone idea, the minds of today’s media leaders are locked in the concept of proclaiming the truth and shielding the audience from the alleged falsehood.
+Like those managers who killed the smartphone idea, the minds of today’s media leaders are locked in the concept of proclaiming the truth and shielding the audience from the alleged falsehood.

 The truth is not a static revelation that needs professing and protection from challengers.
-It emerges from the never-ending process of us challenging what we know so far.
+It emerges from the never-ending process of challenging what we know so far.
 The concept of the truth as it is dominating in the American media is false.

 Unless we figure out a way to change it, the future of America is gloomy.